The definition of a car accident is an event where:

 What to Do After Being Involved in a Car Accident

-- Retain all evidence relating to your medical care, including bills, receipts, imaging scans, your doctor’s contact information, prescription medications, and other relevant items
+- Retain all evidence relating to your medical care, including bills, receipts, imaging scans, your doctor’s contact information, and prescription medications

 - File a police report if one was not made at the accident scene

 - Take pictures of your vehicle and personal injuries